By: David Heitz June 14th, 2015

 When news of rural Indian HIV epidemic broke in March, the experts cautioned that can only be the tip of iceberg.Rapaz has never been so evident this reality ...

 As of late March 81 people in the small Indiana Scott County had been infected with HIV, most of them dependent on opiates addicts who shared needles and syringes to inject drugs.

 As of 10 in June, the number jumped to 169, according to State Department of Health.

 The good news is, the number of new confirmed cases finally seems to be slowing down.
 The bad news is, in Indiana, HIV nightmare is probably being replicated elsewhere.

-A report published last month by the US Department of Defense Disease Control and Prevention's (CDC) showed that the hepatitis C infection ratestripled between 2006 and 2012among people under the age of 30 years old in four of Appalachian tribes.
-Out of almost 1.400 reported cases, three quarters of them were injecting drug users under 30 years old and live in Virginia, West Virginia, Kentucky and Tennessee.
+A report published last month by the US Department of Defense Centers for Disease Control and Prevention (CDC) showed that rates of hepatitis C infection tripled between 2006 and 2012 among people under 30 years of age in four members of Appalachian tribes.
+Out of almost 1.400 cases reported, three-quarters of them were injecting drug users under 30 years old and living in Virginia, West Virginia, Kentucky and Tennesse.

-Although the report center is on hepatitis C, it is very likely that at least some of them, are also infected with HIV.
-In a story told by Associated Pressnominated Hazard, Ky., and a city that has become famousfor its sexy decade of 1970 prohibits Bo and Luke Duke of the television series "the series Dukes of Hazzard"The journal Public Health warned:" A person can be the Mother of typhoid fever in relation to HIV. "
+Although the report focuses on hepatitis C, it is very likely that at least some of them are also infected with HIV.
+In a story told by Associated Press nominated Danger, Ky., and a city that has become famous for his sexy 1970 decade bans Bo and Luke Duke from the television series "the series Dukes of Hazzard"The journal Public Health warned:" A person can be the Mother of typhoid fever in relation to HIV. "